BY DANIEL KUSNER

 You’re in Dallas — ever been here before?
 Many times.
 I used to work for Ralph Lauren, and we had a showroom in the Apparel Mart.
 So this isn’t my first time at the gay rodeo.

 Can you characterize Dallas’ fashion taste?
 Everything is bigger in Texas, which is an epidemic everywhere.
 People don’t know what size they are, so they wear gigantic clothes.
-I haven’t run into any really big and hot cowboys in Dallas yet, but I’m hoping.
+I haven’t run into any really big-and-hot cowboys in Dallas yet, but I’m hoping.

 Are you scouting locations during your visit?
 We’re coming to Dallas in September to do three “Queer Eye” episodes.
 My life is scouting, because I shop for a living.
 But I’m really just having fun.
-I wanted to help out the Turtle Creek Chorale.
+I wanted to help the Turtle Creek Chorale.
 And when they called me, I thought it was a corral — like a petting zoo.
 I thought there would be goats and sheep, and maybe some little piggies, if you know what I mean.

 Has “Queer Eye” ever visited other cities?
 No. We’ve only shot in New York — except for the pilot, which was shot in Boston.